-There are currently 8.8 million Viasat shares held short by investors – that's known as Viasat's "short interest".
-This figure is 1.5% down from 8.9 million last month.
+There are currently 8.4 million Viasat shares held short by investors – that's known as Viasat's "short interest".
+This figure is 1.2% up from 8.3 million last month.

 There are a few different ways that this level of interest in shorting Viasat shares can be evaluated.

-A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against Viasat.
+A SIR above 20% would generally be considered very high, pointing to a pessimistic outlook for the share price, with a discouraging number of investors currently willing to bet against Viasat.

 Find out more about how you can short Viasat stock.

 We're not expecting Viasat to pay a dividend over the next 12 months.